garrandall/popular-music-data/tracks/the-set-up-obie-trice-nate-dogg.md

 Turned out to be nuts, switched up
 Mixed up wit the wrong slut
 Got my friend zipped up in the bag, it's all bad
-My niggaz got my back, in fact
+My niggas got my back, in fact
 They caught on her Ave, flossin in another nigga cab